kuskoman/url-datadog-monitor/README.md

-# URL Datadog Exporter
+# URL Datadog Monitor

-A Go service that monitors multiple URLs and exports metrics to Datadog.
+A Go service that monitors multiple URLs and their SSL certificates, exporting metrics to Datadog.

 ## Features